 Then there are the corporations and other deep-pocketed parties using tactics individuals can’t, like super PACs and lobbyists, to influence government decision makers.

 Even if the communication takes only a few seconds, isn’t an individual just whistling in the wind?

 Maybe.
 But if we all whistle together, we can be heard.
 And getting a few — or a few hundred thousand — people to send emails is a lot easier than getting those same people to pull out typewriters and envelopes.

-During my 20-plus years as a consumer advocate, in my opinion there’s never been a time when big money had more influence over our elected officials.
+In my opinion, during my 25-plus years as a consumer advocate, there’s never been a time when big money had more influence over our elected officials.
 But there’s also never been a time when “we the people” were better positioned to do something about it.

 In short, because of the ease of making our voices heard, more and more Americans are doing it.
 Join them.

 How to make your voice heard more effectively

 Every day I get emails from readers, some disagreeing with an opinion or article we published or video we produced.
 Those communications fall into two distinct categories: those clearly and calmly stating their case, and those “shouting” by USING ALL CAPS, spewing venom and calling me names.